 - Enhances shoot and root mass;

 - Improves salinity tolerance and finally

-- In combination with iron helps, warm-season grass retain colour in the autumn and stimulates spring green-up.
+- In combination with iron help, warm-season grasses retain colour in the autumn and stimulate spring green-up.

-Phylgreen® is a natural extract of Ascophyllum nodosum that maintains all its useful metabolites as a result of its unique extraction process.
-By pre-stress conditioning the turf, it enables a preventive reaction against abiotic stress which is called a “Primactive Effect” that increases the ability of the turf to better manage stress such as heat.
+Phylgreen® is a natural extract of Ascophyllum nodosum.
+It maintains all its useful metabolites as a result of its unique extraction process.
+By pre-stress conditioning the turf, it enables a preventive reaction against abiotic stress.
+This is a “Primactive Effect” that increases the ability of the turf to better manage stress such as heat.